 Stephen de Bethune

-Steve is an editor, Russian > English translator and business writing trainer with extensive financial sector experience in the US and Russia.
-He is currently Editor for Financial Advisory Services at Deloitte CIS in Moscow.
-Previously, he was Editorial Manager/Senior Translator at PwC Russia in Moscow and Managing Editor of a top investment research publication at Merrill Lynch in New York.
-He is a graduate of Boston College and the University of Massachusetts.
+Steve has more than 20 years of experience as an editor, translator (Russian-to-English) and business writing trainer at leading financial sector firms in the US and Russia.
+Until recently, he was Editor (Senior Manager) for the Financial Advisory Services group at Deloitte & Touche CIS in Moscow.
+Previously, he was Editorial Senior Manager and Editor/Senior Translator at PricewaterhouseCoopers (PwC) Russia in Moscow.
+As well, he was Senior Editor (Vice President) at Merrill Lynch in New York, where he was managing editor of a leading investment research publication.

 Marina Korovkina is a PhD candidate.
 Graduated from the Moscow State Linguistic University (MSLU) with a degree in teaching English, French and Spanish.

 Completed postgraduate studies at the MSLU and Higher Translating Courses of the same university.
 In 2017, Marina Korovkina defended her thesis on translation.

 Languages: English (simultaneous interpreting), Spanish (working), French (daily communication).

 Currently she lectures at Moscow State Institute of International Relations.
 Before 2016, she taught at the MSLU-IIAT (Interdisciplinary Institution of Advanced Training), department of Translation and Interpretation, ran Simultaneous Interpreting Courses at Russian State University for the Humanities (RSUH) and translation courses at summer schools for Russian speakers and foreigners.
 She also works with RPK-GROUP.